inlab-geo/espresso/scripts/README.md

 # How-to Guides

+Scripts in this folder are mainly to be used by our contributors and developers.

-This is a minimal guide on using the scripts in this folder.
+This page contains a minimal guide on using the scripts in this folder.

 For more details about contributing to Espresso, check [this documentation page](https://cofi-espresso.readthedocs.io/en/latest/contributor_guide/ways.html).